top of page

 Book Chapters

 • “An Ethical Case for Bottom-Up, Polycentric Governance in a Complex Society.”
 In Polycentric Governance and the Good Society: A Normative and Philosophical Investigation.
 Co-edited by David Thunder and Pablo Paniagua.
-Forthcoming with Lexington Books.
+(Lexington Books, 2024), pp. 19-39.

 Book Translation: